uelichueli/swiyu-admin-ch.github.io/_cookbooks/how-to-use-beta-id.md

 ## Useful hints
 - When target systems of verifiers use the social security number, be aware to set a number that validates the pattern starting with 756. and ending with the correct check digit ([EAN-13 norm](https://en.wikipedia.org/wiki/International_Article_Number)).
 - Portrait images are resized and cropped to the same output size.
+- The image "blob" may be a good place for hiding malicious code.
+But also the firstname or lastname are.
+The beta credential service does not care about the integrity of the data.
+So for every holder and verifier application: the data has to be considered as "untrusted user input".
+Thanks to this it is possible to check also the robustness of your holder or verifier solution!
 - A revocation cannot be reverted.
 This is a governance decision, not a technical issue.

 ## What should not be done?